dunklesToast/socials/README.md

 # Socials: Single Link You'll Ever Need to Share

 Socials is a single-page website that stores all your social media and personal websites to share.
 It is similar to tappy.tech, sociallinks.co, compiled.social and linktr.ee, but open-source and built on Next.js 👨🏽‍💻.
 Self-hosting or publishing as a static website using the source code or Docker recommended!

+## ejs-express branch (still beta, lots of features planned)

+This branch switches the way it works by using plain html and css on the frontend since you only see one page at a time.
+In this branch the json file for the different socials uses an array of objects, each social has the option for the tag (title) set separatly from the type (ex: snapchat)

+### ejs-express branch planned features:

+1. MongoDB / MySQL
+2. user can edit their own socials page
+3. user can register to your socials using a url with a code from the hoster

 ## Changelog